The Importance of Financial Literacy

 - Try to develop a financial plan of some sort.
 It does not have to be complicated or extensive.
 In fact, you may want to tackle one part of your finances at a time, such as looking at all your insurance needs.
 Breaking up a financial plan into smaller, workable pieces can make it easier to create.

 - Research credible sources.
-Your BB&T Relationship Banker, BB&T's Learn and Plan, and The Financial Services Roundtable's My Money Management are great places to start.
+Your BB&T Relationship Banker and BB&T's Learn and Plan are great places to start.

 It is never too early or too late to improve your financial literacy.
 In fact, if you avoid major mistakes and do some of the most basic things, you may find yourself on the road to controlling your financial future with significantly less financial anxiety.